Sqwiglyy/groupman-tcg/README.md

 - Farming, Hunter, Slayer, Thieving, and Sailing activities.

 Items and NPCs without an OSRS TCG card are left alone.
-Coins are allowed by default.
+Coins are allowed by default by can be removed from the exceptions.
 Restrictions also pause during live Last Man Standing matches unless you turn that safety option off.

 This is an honour-mode plugin.
 It can block supported RuneLite menu actions and mark locked targets, but it cannot change the game server or catch every unusual